eleksir/aleesa-telegram-bot/README.md

-# Aleesa-Telegram-bot - Simple Telegram chatty bot
+# Aleesa-Telegram-bot - Telegram chatty bot

 ## About